DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/2-2_good_practice.md

 ### Code Efficiency

-Code efficiency is directly linked with algorithmic efficiency and the speed of runtime execution for software, and is the key element in ensuring high performance; its goal is to reduce resource consumption and completion time as much as possible with minimum risk to the business or operating environment, e.g. using a FOR loop instead of repetitive IF, THEN and ELSE statements where appropriate.
+Code efficiency is directly linked with algorithmic efficiency and the speed of runtime execution for software, and is the key element in ensuring high performance.
+Its goal is to reduce resource consumption and completion time as much as possible with minimum risk to the business or operating environment, e.g. using a FOR loop instead of repetitive IF, THEN and ELSE statements where appropriate.

+---

 ## Effectiveness

 A measure of the success of the algorithm to solve an identified problem; depending on the complexity of the problem, this could be tested with a desk check, but generally, the effectiveness of an algorithm can only be determined after the code has been generated and then tested within the appropriate context;

+---

 ## Testing